mockoon/mockoon/CONTRIBUTING.md

 - Increment the version (which follows [semver](https://semver.org/)) in each package.json file depending on the changes, using `npm run set-versions`.
 To ignore a package give it the same version.
 Lerna will take care of increasing the internal dependencies version numbers.
 - Push.

-**Libs' process (commons, commons-server, serverless, CLI):**

-Create a `libs-v{YYYY-MM}` tag to automatically release all the libraries on NPM (commons, commons-server, serverless, CLI).

-> /!\\ Do not create a **GitHub release** for the libs, as desktop versions <=1.19.0 relies on https://api.github.com/repos/mockoon/mockoon/releases/latest to get the latest release version.
-As we are using a monorepo, this would mess up the legacy auto update from the desktop application.
+> Versions are synchronized between the desktop application, CLI and the libraries.
+We release all of them at the same time with a **major** version bump when a data migration is included in the relase, or when new common features are added (common = feature working in both desktop and CLI).
+The libraries can be released independently from the desktop application for minor and patch versions when the changes are only affecting the libraries.

 **Desktop application's process:**

 > /!\\ Respect the desktop tag format `vx.x.x` and the GitHub release creation as the desktop application automated update depends on it.

-1. Create a `vx.x.x` tag to trigger the build of binaries for the desktop application.
+1. Create a GitHub release targeting the `vx.x.x` tag.

+> /!\\ Mark the release as a pre-release, and only set it as a final release when all binaries are successfully build, tested and uploaded.
+Otherwise, it will trigger the auto-update for versions <1.19.0.

 The desktop Electron application will be packaged using the local symlinked libraries.
 So, the desktop's release can be independent from the libraries release.
 The GitHub workflow will automatically package the application for different platforms with `npm run package:win|mac|linux`.
 Including Windows/macOS code signing and notarization.
 Code signing is currently managed by @255kb.
 Binaries will be saved as Actions artifacts.

-2. Create a GitHub release targeting the `vx.x.x` tag.

-> /!\\ Mark the release as a pre-release, and only set it as a final release when all binaries are successfully build, tested and uploaded.
+2. Manually test the binaries if needed (changes not covered by automated tests).

 3. Upload the artifacts binaries to the new GitHub release.

 4. Publish the release (remove the "pre-release" label).

+**Libs' process (commons, commons-server, serverless, CLI):**

+Create a `libs-vx.x.x` tag to automatically release all the libraries on NPM (commons, commons-server, serverless, CLI).

+> /!\\ Do not create a **GitHub release** for the libs, as desktop versions <=1.19.0 relies on https://api.github.com/repos/mockoon/mockoon/releases/latest to get the latest release version.
+As we are using a monorepo, this would mess up the legacy auto update from the desktop application.

 ## Desktop application distribution